 Rangers Protect Park Visitors & Natural Resources

+Lee County Parks & Recreation Rangers are on-duty around the clock, ensuring the safety of park visitors and protecting the natural resources of Lee County's complex ecosystems and parklands.
 If you’ve visited a Lee County park lately, chances are you’ve met one of our rangers.
-Lee County Parks & Recreation Rangers are on-duty around the clock, ensuring the safety of park visitors and protecting the natural resources of Lee County's intricate ecosystems and parklands.
-The rangers are considered “Ambassadors of the Park” and provide visitors with information regarding park activities and offer various educational programs, such as nature walks, wildlife programs and classroom presentations.
+The Rangers are considered “Ambassadors of the Park” and provide visitors with information regarding park activities and offer various educational programs, such as nature walks, wildlife programs, and classroom presentations.

-The eight-member staff patrols more than 4,000 acres of developed parkland and 95 facilities, including: regional and neighborhood parks, beach parks, preserves, boat ramps, and community centers.
-The Ranger Unit also employs two Conservation 20/20 rangers, responsible for approximately 25,000 acres of conservation lands.
-Rangers patrol on foot, in trucks, by ATV, by bicycle and sometimes by powerboat or kayak.
+The eight-member staff patrols more than 4,000 acres of developed parks, beaches, preserves, boat ramps, and community centers.
+The Ranger Unit also employs two Conservation 20/20 rangers, responsible for approximately 25,000 acres of dedicated conservation land.
+Our rangers patrol on foot, in trucks, by ATV, by bicycle and sometimes by powerboat or kayak.

-The Ranger Unit enforces park rules and Lee County regulations, Lee County Ordinance 18-12 as amended by Lee County Ordinance 11-09.
-Also see the Clerk of Court
+The Ranger Unit enforces park rules and Lee County regulations, Lee County Ordinance 18-12 as amended.
+For reference, see the Clerk of Court Codified Ordinance .

 Rangers Unit Priorities

-Enforcement: The rangers’ first objective is park visitor safety and ensuring compliance in park regulations in a positive, educational manner.
+Regulation: The Rangers’ first objective is park visitor safety and ensuring compliance in park regulations in a positive, educational manner.

 Education: Rangers provide natural resource education programs for park visitors of all ages at Lee County sites and school-aged children at school sites.